aalexanderfc/Thingsboard-Dashboard/README.md

 # **ThingsBoard IoT Dashboard Implementation**
 ### **Author**: Alexander Flores

 ---

 ## **Introduction**
 This repository documents the complete process of setting up a ThingsBoard dashboard to visualize IoT sensor data.
-It includes installation, configuration, troubleshooting, and enhancements.
+It includes installation, configuration, troubleshooting, scalability considerations, and potential future improvements.

 ### **Features:**
 - ✅ **ThingsBoard Server** (running natively, not in Docker)